-- 2.3.1.Community Health Team (CHT): The Subrecipient shall have primary oversight for the CHT including acting as the fiscal agent for CHT funding received by the insurers, maintaining a CHT plan under the direction of the Community Collaborative, ensuring the CHT is fully staffed and deployed equitably to participating Practices, and providing general supervision for the operations of the team. - 2.3.2.
-Community Collaborative/ACH: The Subrecipient will support the Community Collaborative within its HSA. - 2.3.3.Health Reform: The Subrecipient shall work collaboratively with the State and the ACO to prepare and launch new initiatives and services as they arise.
+- 2.3.1.
+Community Health Team (CHT): The Subrecipient shall have primary oversight for the CHT including acting as the fiscal agent for CHT funding received by the insurers, maintaining a CHT plan under the direction of the Community Collaborative, ensuring the CHT is fully staffed and deployed equitably to participating Practices, and providing general supervision for the operations of the team. - 2.3.2.
+Community Collaborative/ACH: The Subrecipient will support the Community Collaborative within its HSA. - 2.3.3.Health Reform: The Subrecipient shall work collaboratively with the State and other relevant organizations to prepare and launch new initiatives and services as they arise.
 The Program Manager shall coordinate recruitment and hiring or subcontracting of those resources according to State direction.
-Current and new initiatives include: the MOUD and Pregnancy Intention Initiative programs, the Blueprint CHT Expansion Pilot program, implementation of the All-Payer Model, the population health care model, coordinating the Accountable Community for Health, and coordinating the Self-Management Programs now administered through the Vermont Department of Health.
+Current and new initiatives include: the MOUD and Pregnancy Intention Initiative programs, the Blueprint CHT Expansion Pilot program, implementation of the All-Payer Model, statewide population health models, coordinating the Community Collaborative/Accountable Community for Health, and coordinating the Self-Management Programs now administered through the Vermont Department of Health.